liu1322592019/brpc_source_code_analysis/docs/io_write.md

     old_head->next = tail;
     // Call Setup() from oldest to newest, notice that the calling sequence
     // matters for protocols using pipelined_count, this is why we don't
-    // calling Setup in above loop which is from newest to oldest. for (WriteRequest* q = tail; q; q = q->next) {
+    // call Setup in above loop which is from newest to oldest. for (WriteRequest* q = tail; q; q = q->next) {
         q->Setup(this);
     }